ybtre/MegaTicTacToe-SDL/README.md

 ////////////////////////////////////
               TODO:
 ////////////////////////////////////
-- implement turns
-- connect the boards (when playing a move on 1 board it moves you to the corresponding board)
 - indicate visually which board you need to play on
 - final win condition implementation
 - add visuals from spritesheet